 This was a very fluffy reason.

-Of course, I referred to word-of-mouth sites, but I tend to connect to the Internet when I commute and when I have free time, so I decided to go with a company that had a strong Internet presence.
+Of course, I referred to word-of-mouth sites, etc. in the end, but since I am the type of person who tends to connect to the Internet when commuting or when I have free time, I decided to go with BIGLOBE's Light S plan, which offers 1GB more per month for the same price.

-This plan allows you to use up to 6 GB per month with no communication limit for 1,450 yen!
-However, since there is a 200 yen discount for 2 years, the monthly fee is actually 1,250 yen.
+This plan allows you to use up to 6 GB per month without communication restrictions for 1,450 yen!
+However, since 200 yen is discounted for 2 years, the actual monthly fee is 1,250 yen.
+With a basic fee of 200 yen and tax on top of that, it's roughly 1,600 yen, so it's cheap.

+If you don't surf the Internet much, don't install apps, or always have Wi-Fi nearby and a good communication environment, I think a smaller capacity plan is fine.
+With Biglobe, 3GB is 900 yen!
+I didn't expect that to be in the triple digits!
 In my case, even though I have wireless LAN at home, I often go out to the countryside on the weekends, so the amount of data communication is inevitably large.

-When you sign up for a cell phone at a major carrier, the clerk will proceed with the settings on his/her own and the phone is already ready to use the moment you get it, but with a low-cost SIM, you need to do the settings yourself.
+When you sign up for a cell phone at a major carrier, the clerk will proceed with the settings on his/her own and the phone is already ready to use the moment you get it, but with a low-cost SIM you need to do the settings yourself.

+This is the kind of thing.
 This is the one!
 I don't like it... !!!!
 I'm kind of scared!
 I want to throw it away and say I don't know. !!!!!

 I understand that feeling.
 But please look forward, it will be over in a second.
+You can use it once it's done, and you'll save 70,000 yen a year.

+So, here's how to do it.
+You need to set up an APN, which is described in detail in the instruction manual enclosed with the SIM.
 And in these days of kindness, if you ask Dr. Google for "cheap SIM settings," he will show you how to do it in a video.
+Watch it.
+Please poke around as it is done.

+That's all.
 It's that easy, 3-minute cooking.

 3-4.
 Cancel your old cell phone + sign up for a mobile phone with number portability

+Do this last and you are done!
+Don't cancel before you finish setting up the SIM by mistake!
 If you don't have Dr. Google by your side when you set up 3-3, you will have no choice but to say "whew~><" when you get in trouble.
 No one will help you.

-With docomo, you could sign up for an unlimited calling plan even if you brought your own mobile phone, so if you don't care about carrier, or if you have your old mobile phone, you can bring it in with you.
-I think it is fine to bring in your own mobile phone if you are not concerned about the carrier or if you have an old mobile phone!
+If you only sign up for the unlimited calling plans offered by the three major carriers, you're all set.
+I had to choose au for various reasons, and in the case of au, I could not use my old au mobile phone because I had to purchase a new mobile phone for the unlimited calling plan.
+In the case of docomo, you could sign up for an unlimited calling plan even if you brought your own mobile phone, so if you don't care about the carrier or have a mobile phone you used in the past, you can bring your own phone!
+I think it is OK to bring your own mobile phone if you are not concerned about the carrier or if you have a mobile phone that you used to use!

 Since carrier plans change from time to time, it is best to ask at the nearest store to be sure!